Draupner/Draupner/README.md

 ----------------
 NB.
 This getting starting section is still somewhat rough.

-This section walks you through creating very simple little application by taking advantage of Draupner.
+This section walks you through creating a very simple little application by taking advantage of Draupner.

 The below steps assume that Draupner is in your path.